paulallies/expressjsintro/README.md

 In this section you'll add some code for managing movies in a database.
 This will be the "model" part of the application.

-You’ll use a nodejs data-access technology known as the mongoose framework to define and work with these model classes.
+You’ll use a nodejs data-access technology known as the <a href="http://mongoosejs.com/" target="_blank">mongoose framework</a> to define and work with these model classes.
 The mongoose framework allows you to create model objects by writing simple classes.
-You can then have the database created on the fly from your classes, which enables a very clean and rapid development workflow communication to a mongodb database.
+You can then have the database created on the fly from your classes, which enables a very clean and rapid development workflow communication to a <a href="http://www.mongodb.org/" target="_blank">mongodb</a> database.

 Lets start by creating a folder called "models" under the project folder.
 In this folder we create a file called "movie.js".
 This will store the model for our movie.